Arciiix/Magaziner/README.txt

 This is a simple magaziner, like you can see your storage, you can easily add new products.
 It's just for fun, so it's not good! :)

+TO ADD:
+Checkbox that mark every checkboxes

 Path/version logs:

+version 0.6
+Finished checkboxes.

 version 0.5
 Updated add webpage - added button.
 Updated homepage - added uncompleted checkboxes, which will select elements to delete, so added delete button.
 Finally changed some colors.